-- 01. .

-- 96. Actual number is coded
+01. 96.
+Actual number is coded 98.
+Residue

-- 98. Residue

-- 99. Out of universe

-Note: This question is asked only for incoming rotation groups, for replacement households, for prior non-interview households, and for persons that have moved into the household since the last enumeration period.
+Note: This question is asked only for incoming rotation groups, for replacement households, for prior noninterview households, and for persons that have moved into the household since the last enumeration period.

-VAR 3027 MAJOR ACTIVITY LAST WEEK
+MAJOR ACTIVITY LAST WEEK